 Resistance welding silver in tack mode is very difficult because of silver's high electrical conductivity.
 Sterling silver has a high electrical conductivity very similar to that of copper.
 However, Argentium silver is approximately 30% less conductive.
 This means that more heat can be generated during the spot welding process due to the additional material resistance.
 Use Argentium silver if your application requires spot welding as opposed to pulse arc welding.
 Even while pulse arc welding it may be desirable to use Argentium silver because of its superior tarnish resistance.
 Thin Argentium silver parts can be welded directly using copper electrodes.
 Thicker silver parts may require a weld projection or "bump" to focus the weld current.
-This welding strategy is discussed in detail in Chapter 4 - Tack Welding.

-ALUMINUM (AL)
+Aluminum (Al)